← Back to all guidesIncome Tax

 Does BIK apply even if I don't use the car for personal journeys?
 Revenue's default position is that a company car available to an employee involves some element of personal use.
 If you can demonstrate that the car is solely for business use and is kept at the business premises overnight with no personal use, BIK may not apply — but this is rarely accepted in practice without very strong evidence.

 I drive my own car for work and get mileage reimbursements.
 Does BIK apply?
 No. Mileage reimbursements on your own car are not a BIK.
-Revenue has approved mileage rates (currently €0.43 per km for the first 1,500 km per year, then lower rates for higher mileage) that can be paid tax-free.
-Amounts above these rates are taxable.
+Revenue allows employers to reimburse business mileage tax-free using the civil service mileage rates, which vary by engine size (or kW for EVs) and cumulative annual business mileage — from roughly 21c up to about 84c per km.
+Amounts above the approved rates are taxable.

 My company car is a pool car used by multiple people.
 Is BIK still charged?
 Pool cars used by multiple employees are generally exempt from BIK, provided no single employee has the car available to them for more than 60% of working days, and the car is kept at the business premises when not in use.
 The exemption is strict and Revenue scrutinises it carefully.